daniel-vainsencher/haskell-multi-armed-bandits/writeup.md

 1. Explain the planning algorithm view of problems.

-2. Present one simple way to view inlining decisions as a planning problem.
+2. Present inlining in GHC, and one simple way to view inlining decisions as a planning problem.

 3. Present a subclass of planning algorithms based on multiarmed bandit algorithms.

-4. Present an extension called isolated subproblems to planning in the context of GHC and inlining.
+4. Describe how subproblems can be isolated in the context of GHC and inlining.

 Planning algorithm view of problems
 ===================================